ShouvikSQA/Selenium_TestNG_Automation_Project/README.md

 - Build System: Gradle
 - Automation tool and framework: Selenium and TestNG
 - Data manipulation: Simple JSON and CSV Parser
-## Project Flow:
-- Check if admin can login and see user data list
-- Register new users
-- Login by latest user
-- Create daily expenditure
-- See profile data
-## How to run this project
-- Clone the project
-- Open the project from IntellIJ; File>Open>Select and expand folder>Open as project
-- Hit this command: `gradle clean test -PsuiteName="regressionSuite.xml"` to run the regression suite or `gradle clean test -PsuiteName="smokeSuite.xml"` to run the smoke suite.
-## Generate Allure report:

-- ``` allure generate allure-results --clean -output ```
--   ``` allure serve allure-results ```

 ## Peoject Description -